 (3) If a garden exists, the congregation maintains it.

-(4) The Pastor is obliged treat the dwelling with due regard to the purpose for which it is intended.
+(4) The Pastor is obliged to treat the dwelling with due regard to the purpose for which it is intended.

 (5) The official residence shall conform to the needs of the office of the Pastor, whose services consist of preaching, pastoral care and teaching and as these are largely of intellectual nature, they require tranquil surroundings.
 Apart from this the locality and the family circumstances of the Pastor are to be taken into account.